 For instance, my wife and I were planning to buy ceiling fans for the new home we're building.
 We recently came across a coupon code for 25 percent off all ceiling fans at Home Depot.
 My initial thought was to buy a fancier ceiling fan with our savings, but I quickly realized that was the marketing taking control of our purchase.
 Instead, we took advantage of the coupon and bought the same model of ceiling fan that we had planned to buy before I learned of the promotion.

 Make Sure a Generic Brand Isn't a Better Deal

-My wife and I buy many generic items to save money at the grocery store because they’re cheaper.
-One reason these items are cheaper is because they aren’t marketed, so the savings are passed on to the consumer.
+My wife and I buy many generic items to save money at the grocery store because they're cheaper.
+One reason these items are cheaper is that they aren't marketed, so the savings are passed on to the consumer.
 Sadly, you may never see a coupon for a generic item.
 That said, it may still be cheaper, even after using coupons on a brand-name product.